royamit1/KNN-Classifier-Server/README.md

 8. exit</code></pre>

 #### Usage Flow
-Upload Data: Begin by uploading both the "Train" and "Test" CSV files.
+1. Upload Data : Begin by uploading both the "Train" and "Test" CSV files.
-Configure Algorithm: Optionally, customize the algorithm settings:
+2. Configure Algorithm : Optionally, customize the algorithm settings:

    - Adjust the number of neighbors (K).
    - Select a distance metric from the available options:

-   <pre><code>"AUC" - Euclidean metric
+    <pre><code> "AUC" - Euclidean metric
     "MAN" - Manhattan metric
     "CHB" - Chebyshev metric
     "CAN" - Canberra metric
     "MIN" - Minkowski metric</code></pre></p>

-Run Classification: Initiate the KNN algorithm to classify vectors from the "Test" file using the vectors from the "Train" file.
+3. Run Classification : Initiate the KNN algorithm to classify vectors from the "Test" file using the vectors from the "Train" file.
-Review or Save Results: Choose to either review the classification results directly on-screen or save them as a local file for further analysis.
+4. Review or Save Results : Choose to either review the classification results directly on-screen or save them as a local file for further analysis.
-Exit: Whenever you're done using the program, exit gracefully by selecting the exit option.
+5. Exit : Whenever you're done using the program, exit gracefully by selecting the exit option.

 ## How To Run